Druue/OOP_Project/docs/agendas/client-meeting.md

 - (Optional) A short description.
 - A maximum capacity (or: the amount of seats availible).
 - A permission level: The room should list who can reserve it.
 This can be employees only, students only, or both.
-- A { } stating whether or not the room contains a projector.
+- A check stating whether or not the room contains a projector.

 # Additional Features